-- (11) Temporary work should meet undertakings' needs for flexibility and employees' needs to reconcile their working and private lives and contribute to job-creation and participation and integration in the labour market. - (12) The aim of this directive is to establish a protective framework for temporary workers which also provides temporary agencies operating in the European Community with a consistent and flexible framework which is conducive to their activities, without imposing any administrative, financial or legal constraints which would impede the creation and development of small and medium-sized undertakings. - (13) This Directive shall be implemented in compliance with the Treaty, specifically with regard to freedom to provide services and freedom of establishment and without prejudice to Directive 96/71/EC of the European Parliament and the Council of 16 December 1996 (1) concerning the posting of workers in the framework of the provision of services. - (14) Directive 91/383/EEC of 25 June 1991 (2) supplementing the measures to encourage improvements in the safety and health at work of workers with a fixed-duration employment relationship or a temporary employment relationship establishes the safety and health provisions applicable to temporary workers. - (15) With respect to basic working and employment conditions, temporary workers should not be treated any less favourably than a 'comparable worker', i.e. a worker in the user undertaking in an identical or similar job, taking into account seniority, qualifications and skills. - (16) However, differences in treatment are acceptable if they are objectively and reasonably justified by a legitimate aim under national law. - (17) In the case of workers who have a permanent contract with their temporary agency, and in view of the special protection such a contract offers, provision should be made to permit exemptions from the rules applicable in the user undertaking. - (18) In view of the need to maintain a certain degree of flexibility in the working relationship, provision should be made for the Member States to be able to delegate to the social partners the task of defining basic working and employment conditions tailored to the specific characteristics of certain types of employment or certain branches of economic activity. - (19) There should be some flexibility in the application of the principle of non-discrimination in cases of missions effected to accomplish a job which, due to its nature or duration, lasts less than six weeks. - (1) OJ L 18, 21.1.1997, p.
-1. - (2) OJ L 206, 29.7.1991, p.
-19.

-- (20) An improvement in the minimum protection for temporary workers occasioned by this Directive will enable any restrictions or prohibitions which may have been imposed on temporary work to be reviewed and, if necessary, lifted if they are no longer justified on grounds of the general interest regarding, in particular the protection of workers. - (21) There must be an effective means of safeguarding temporary workers' rights. - (22) In compliance with the principle of subsidiarity and the principle of proportionality under Article 5 of the Treaty, the aims of the action envisaged above cannot be achieved satisfactorily by the Member States, since the goal is to establish a harmonised Community-level framework of protection for temporary workers; owing to the scale and the impact of the action planned, these objectives can best be met at Community level by introducing minimum requirements applicable throughout the European Community; this directive confines itself to what is required for achieving these objectives,
+- (14) Directive 91/383/EEC of 25 June 19919 supplementing the measures to encourage improvements in the safety and health at work of workers with a fixed-duration employment relationship or a temporary employment relationship establishes the safety and health provisions applicable to temporary workers. - (15) With respect to The basic working and employment conditions, applicable to temporary workers should be at least those which would apply to such workers if they were recruited by not be treated any less favourably than a "comparable worker", i.e. a worker in the user undertaking to occupy the same job in an identical or similar job, taking into account seniority, qualifications and skills. - (16) However, differences in treatment are acceptable if they are objectively and reasonably justified by a legitimate aim. - (16) In the case of workers who have a permanent contract with their temporary agency, and in view of the special protection such a contract offers, provision should be made to permit exemptions from the rules applicable in the user undertaking. - (17) In view of the need to maintain a certain degree of flexibility in the working relationship, provision should be made for the Member States to be able to delegate to the social partners the task of defining basic working and employment conditions tailored to the specific characteristics of certain types of employment or certain branches of economic activity. - (18) There should be some flexibility in the application of the principle of nondiscrimination in cases of assignments effected to accomplish a job which, due to its nature or duration, lasts less than six weeks. - (19) An improvement in the minimum protection for temporary workers occasioned by this Directive will enable any restrictions or prohibitions which may have been imposed on temporary work to be reviewed and, if necessary, lifted if they are no longer justified.
+They may be justified only on grounds of the general interest regarding, in particular the protection of workers, the requirements of safety and health at work and the need to ensure that the labour market functions properly and abuses are prevented. - (20) The provisions of this Directive on restrictions or prohibitions on temporary work are without prejudice to national legislation or practices prohibiting striking workers being replaced by temporary workers. - (21) There must be an effective means of safeguarding temporary workers' rights. - (22) In compliance with the principle of subsidiarity and the principle of proportionality under Article 5 of the Treaty, the aims of the action envisaged above cannot be achieved satisfactorily by the Member States, since the goal is to establish a harmonised Community-level framework of protection for temporary workers; owing to the scale and the impact of the action planned, these objectives can best be met at Community level by introducing minimum requirements applicable throughout the European Community in order to provide the Member States with a common framework to facilitate the integration of European labour markets and crossborder mobility of workers, especially in border regions; this Directive confines itself to what is required for achieving these objectives,